Shiplap is available in raw Western Red Cedar and Hemlock.

-- Runway panelling (with channels), can be screwed through the channel to the metal track.
+- Castelation Screenclad (with channels), can be screwed through the channel to the metal track.
 One screw per board, per track is sufficient (See Figure 2).
 This works particularly well with the Runway Black/Clear or White/Clear product as the screw heads can be painted the same colour as the channels.

-- For Wave Panel, Mountain Panel, Contemp Clad or Groovy Clad that cannot use face fixing screws, it is necessary to securely scew a timber batten to the bottom of a metal track, then proceed as per timber framing projects (See Figure 3).
+- For Shiplap, Rib Clad, Diamond Clad, Channel that cannot use face fixing screws, it is necessary to securely screw a timber batten to the bottom of a metal track, then proceed as per timber framing projects (See Figure 3).